dacog/textexpander_android/README.md

 # Disclaimer

-This is my very first Android App.
+- This is my very first Android App.
 I made heavy use fo ChatGpt 4.
 4o, Perplexity, Google and Coffee ☕.
-I expect there to be errors and you are welcome to create an Issue and fix it 😁
+- I expect there to be errors and, should you find any, you are welcome to create an Issue and fix it. 😁
+- The app is usable as it is now, with an ugly logo and user interface, on at least Android 13 and Android 14.

 ## Features